frontendpipo/frontendpipo/README.md

+I’m @frontendpipo.
-- 👋 Hi, I’m @frontendpipo.
-I'm 21 y/o, currently graduating on Software and System Analysis and Development.
-- 👀 I’m interested in learning all the tools in software and system development as I proceed on my graduation.
+I'm a 21 y/o Software and System Analysis and Development grad student, interested in learning all the tools and tricks in coding as I proceed on my graduation.
-- 🌱 I’m currently on my Software Engineering program, where I actually learned how to setup my GitHub profile.
-- 💞️ I’m looking to learn coding and build my portfolio for applying to intern jobs.
+I’m currently on my Software Engineering program (where I actually learned how to setup my GitHub profile) and doing some extracurricular courses in Javascript and Structured Query Language (SQL); looking in specializing in back-end dev and database administration as I procceed my graduation, and build my portfolio to apply to intern jobs.

-- 📫 How to reach me: Pietro Paixão Santos @ LinkedIn: https://www.linkedin.com/in/pietropaixaosantos/
+How to reach me:
+Pietro Paixão Santos @ LinkedIn: https://www.linkedin.com/in/pietropaixaosantos/
+@pietropaixaosantos @ Instagram.